sessionm/sessionm-flex/README.rst

 If you do not have an Android certificate, follow the instructions for the Android application signing process at http://developer.android.com/tools/publishing/app-signing.html, or create a default certificate by running ``make android-certificate`` in the top-level directory.

-Once you have finished editing your Makefile.config, run ``make config`` in the top-level directory to to the reflect the changes made to settings such as the Adobe AIR SDK version and the application ID.
+Once you have finished editing your Makefile.config, running ``make`` in the top-level directory will reflect the changes made to settings such as the Adobe AIR SDK version and the application ID.

 Otherwise it's a regular build process: